 Once he’s got the hang of it, you can move things on and try to move inside his territory while giving him a treat as long as he’s nice.
 When he’s attacking or aggressive, don’t give him anything.

 It takes a couple of sessions before the rooster realizes good behavior is rewarded.
 Be patient; maybe you’ll walk around unbothered inside the chicken run in no time.

 We gave you some foundational guidelines to get started, but this doesn’t guarantee your training will always progress steadily.
 You might quickly advance from step 1 to step 3, only to get pushed back all the way to step 1.
 Don’t let this discourage you.
 Training animals is complex, and especially working with roosters is a challenge.
 When you see even the slightest improvement, carry on.
 Maybe it’s all worth it in the long run.

 Caponizing or castrating roosters is a not-so-common practice to calm a rooster down.
 Dealing with loud, territorial, and aggressive roosters can be quite stressful for you and your family.
 When searching for a more ‘humane’ solution instead of killing the rooster you’ll find some information online about neutering him.

 Let’s be very clear.
-This can be dangerous, and painful, and success isn’t guaranteed.
-But as a counterweight to all disinformation found online, we’ll help you out with the most common misconceptions.
+This can be dangerous and painful, and success isn’t guaranteed.
+But as a counterweight to all online disinformation, we’ll help you with the most common misconceptions.